Faculty & Workshop Leaders

 Ruth Boerger, Assistant Director, BS, GPW, is a graduate of the Gestalt Institute of San Francisco.
 Ruth is a life-long educator.
 After leaving her teaching career in elementary schools, she began her Gestalt awareness practice in 1977, and since that time has committed herself to practice, study, and teach Gestalt.
 She also has worked in provider relations and training at California Pacific Medical Center (CPMC) and at the University of California, San Francisco Medical Center (UCSF).
 She has trained Gestalt students in the U.S., Mexico, and Japan.
 Ruth practices Gestalt from the larger context of Transpersonal Psychology and is known for her warmth and skill in establishing a safe and creative environment for growth.

-Morgan Goodlander, MA, GPW, - Started his Gestalt Training in 1978 at the Gestalt Institute of New Orleans.
-After ten years of group work and training, he moved to Santa Cruz, California, where he founded the Gestalt Institute of Santa Cruz and (along with the late John Soper) became Co-Director of an inhouse staff training program at Esalen Institute.
-From 1996-2017, he was Director of the Gestalt Institute of San Francisco (22 years).
-In addition, Morgan has presented before executives of the United Nations and World Bank.
-He has occupied a Board of Directors position in the Association for the Advancement of Gestalt Therapy (AAGT) for over six years.
+Morgan Goodlander, (Director Emeritus) MA, GPW, - Started his Gestalt Training in 1978 at the Gestalt Institute of New Orleans.
+After ten years of group work and training, he moved to Santa Cruz, California, where he founded the Gestalt Institute of Santa Cruz and (along with the late John Soper) became Co-Director of an in house staff training program at Esalen Institute.
+From 1997-2017, he was Director of the Gestalt Institute of San Francisco (20 years) and is now directing a new institute in the leadership field.
+In addition, Morgan has presented before executives of the United Nations and World Bank and occupied a Board of Directors position in the Association for the Advancement of Gestalt Therapy (AAGT) for over six years.

 Bud Feder, PhD, is a full member of the New York Institute for Gestalt Therapy, the first Gestalt Institute founded by Fritz and Laura Perls in 1951.
 He was a member of a professional peer group with Laura Perls for seven years.
 He has been Vice-president of the New York Institute for Gestalt Therapy as well as President of the Association for the Advancement of Gestalt Therapy.
 He has authored three books: Gestalt Group Therapy, Beyond the Hot Seat: Gestalt Approaches to Group and A Living Legacy of Fritz and Laura Perls: Contemporary Case Studies.